 The ABA serves its members in accordance with the ABA’s Mission Statement as well as its Constitution.
 The ABA, unlike its members, does not provide financial services to the public.

-If you would like more information about the ABA itself, or if you would like a copy of the ABA’s Mission Statement, you can access the ABA’s website on www.bankers.asn.au, or contact the ABA directly (see “Contact details” below).
+For more information about the ABA itself, or if you would like a copy of the ABA’s Mission Statement, you may access the ABA’s website on www.bankers.asn.au, or contact the ABA directly (see “Contact details” below).

 As well as collecting personal information from you directly, we collect personal information from oral sources, from correspondence and other written material either sent to us or from publicly available sources of personal information such as newspapers, electronic media, records of proceedings and public registers.